-Let’s now traduce the principle of maximum entropy in term of more familiar problems, as a large number of particles boucing in a box.
+Let’s now translate the principle of maximum entropy in term of more familiar problems, as a large number of particles boucing in a box.
 We will be interested here in a system, like a gas, which has a discrete number of distinguishable microstates.
 For now, the exact physical system is not important, and the equations we will derive will be very general.
 The only thing that matters is that our system can access multiple microstates with different energy levels.

 Microstates and degeneracies

-We have, by construction:
+We have then, by construction:

 The biased dice of nature: The canonical model and equilibrium with a heat bath